Skip to main content

 Kelly Witter manages programs to connect the needs of communities with the expertise of our employees.
 Learn more about Kelly Witter.

-Sandra Rivera, Office of Information Management
+Sandra Rivera, Office of Engagement and Program Management

 Sandra Rivera, MBA, EPA’s Hispanic Employment Program Manager (HEPM) Council Chair